josmac69/case_study_pf/README.md

 This is a very interesting task and I decided to do more than just a simple ETL script.

 The whole solution is managed using make commands.
 There are following targets available in the Makefile:
+* `make init` - initializes the environment for airflow
-* `make start-production` - starts the whole environment
+* `make start-all` - starts the whole environment
 * `make stop-all` - stops the whole environment
 * `make open-psql` - opens psql console to the PostgreSQL database for manual checks of data
 * `make show-stats-per-hour` - starts the analytical query in PostgreSQL database to show required results summarized per hour